 This course provides an introduction to the basic elements, principles, processes, materials and inherent qualities of dance, music, theater and the visual arts, with a focus on experiential learning and creativity.
 Students are required, as a class, to create an integrative arts performance project.
+This course satisfies the general education arts and humanities requirement only for students enrolled in associate of arts in teaching programs.
 Three lecture hours per week.
 Usually offered in the spring.